calebyourison/simple_template_log_parser/README.md

 ```bash
 add_col_func = {column_to_run_function_on: [function, new_column_name_OR_list_of_new_colum_names]}
  ```
 - (OPTIONAL ARGUMENT) `merge_dictionary` allows user to concatenate DataFrames that are deemed to be related.
-Original DataFrames will be discarded, and the newly merged DF will be available within the dictionary by its new key.  when `dict_format=False`, this argument has no effect.
+Original DataFrames will be discarded, and the newly merged DF will be available within the dictionary by its new key.
+When `dict_format=False`, this argument has no effect.
 This argument takes a dictionary formatted as:
 ```bash
 my_merge_dict = {'new_df_key': [df_1_key, df_2_key, ...], ...}
 ```